 With KeeperFill, you can autofill your login credentials and save new website information to your secure Keeper vault.
 The KeeperFill browser extension is available for Chrome, Firefox, Safari, Edge, Opera and Internet Explorer.
 To learn more about KeeperFill, check out our guides under KeeperFill Browser Extensions.

-The video below will show you how to:
+The following video will show you how to:

 Install KeeperFill for Chrome